About Wild4 African Photo Safaris

-WILD4 African Photographic Safaris is a small family owned and operated business specializing in small group photo safaris to Africa's most iconic locations.
+WILD4 African Photographic Safaris is a family-owned and operated business specializing in small group photo safaris to Africa's most iconic locations.

 For our transport needs at all locations, we make use of reputable safari companies with whom we have built up a strong working relationship over a number of years.
 Your safety is our number one concern and we only make use of quality operators who have real experience in the safari industry.

 My wife, Justyna, was born and bred in Poland and is a handy photographer herself as well as a qualified tourist guide.
 Justyna worked on first-class cruise liners, the world-famous Harrods in London and as a top seller for the UK's largest travel consolidator.
 Customer service is just one of her many strong points.

 Justyna looks after the office and all the important administration of our business.
 We have two daughters, Molly and Jenny.

-We are a small family business with a sincere and genuine passion for our company and our clients.
+We are a family business with a sincere and genuine passion for our company and our clients.